autogluon/tabrepo/README.md

 Note: You will need to be in the working directory of `scripts/` to load the files correctly.
 This will likely change in future.

+## Related Repositories

+https://github.com/ISG-Siegen/assembled - Focused on finding strong ensemble algorithms given a fixed set of models using similar simulation-based approaches.
+Could be useful to combine the zeroshot simulation logic of this repo with the ensemble simulation logic of `assembled`.

 # In-Depth

 ## Config Generation